acg-team/Selection-in-Genes-Course/tutorials/parameter-estimation/Results.md

 Depending on the dataset one or the other option will make the most sense.
 For recently diverged organisms we can safely assume that the empirical frequencies are a good representation of the true stationary frequencies, as in this case.
 We can conclude this also from the fact that the values are not dramatically different between the two runs.
 This can save us some computation and reduces the number of parameters that we need to infer.

 On the other hand, if we know that the stationary frequencies for a given dataset might differ from empirical, e.g. if the dataset is not a representative sample of the population, it might make sense to estimate them using ML.
 However, this is a very hard question to answer in general and the answer depends on your knowledge of the specific dataset you are working on.
+Moreover, accurate estimation of frequencies in such a case is a lot to expect from a piece of software that only works on the data provided.
+So, in case you are certain that the stationary frequencies are indeed different to the ones you can deduce from the data, a better strategy might be to provide them to the software as fixed values.

 #### Interpreting trees